The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 In truth, any ingredient that your dog has an allergic reaction to could lead to tear stains, since excessive tearing will almost certainly result in stains.
 That means you’ll need to pay close attention to your dog’s physical response when you introduce them to new foods, and you should consult your vet if you have trouble identifying the root cause of their allergies.

-But in general, cheap dog food is more likely to produce tear stains than high-quality options.
-That’s because dog food manufacturers pack their food with loads of nasty ingredients.
+But in general, cheap dog food is more likely to produce tear stains than high-quality options because they’re more likely to include less beneficial additives that your dog’s body processes out as waste.

 - Fillers: Dogs require a simple, protein-heavy diet in order for their bodies to function properly.
 But many dog food manufacturers like to stretch their recipes with fillers like wheat, corn, and other grains in order to cut costs.
 These fillers aren’t necessarily harmful, but some dogs with sensitive stomachs react to them poorly, which can lead to tear stains.
 If your dog has substantial tear stains, ask your vet if a grain-free dog food could help.